Learners with Limited First Language Literacy

 - Children and young people with low levels of literacy may already be very skilled oral learners

-- These learners may have advanced skills in different areas (e.g. caring for animals, navigating by the stars, using weapons, emotional literacy); plan opportunities to showcase these
+- These learners may have advanced skills in different areas (e.g. caring for animals, sports, music and emotional literacy); plan opportunities to showcase these

 - They need to be given opportunities to experience success in school; plan scaffolded tasks which are challenging yet achievable